Kota

 • Parents of older children can take up to 26 weeks of parental leave per eligible child before their 12th birthday.

-• There are no government benefits paid for parental leave.
-However, employees can get credited PRSI contributions to protect their social insurance record, and their entitlement to future benefits.
+• No government benefits are paid for parental leave.
+However, your employees can be credited with PRSI contributions to protect their social insurance records and entitlement to future benefits.

 • Adoptive leave: